dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 From a developer point of view, a container provides an isolated virtual environment for your application.

-This means that your application process is completely isolated from other processes on the same host.
+This means that your application process is securely isolated from other processes on the same host.

-It can have a separate network interface or share a network interface with host or with other containers, you can also control how much resources your applications can have on the host.
-You may want to limit the memory consumption to specific value if for example you run multiple containers on the host for the same application.
+It can have a separate network interface or share a network interface with host's interface or with other containers, you can also control how much resources your applications can have on the host.
+You may want to limit the memory consumption to specific value if for example you run multiple containers on the same host for the same application.

-, CPU, disk I/O and many more).
+, CPU, disk space and many more).

+You can even limit the disk space that your application could have access to.

-Because you have such a fine control of resources that can apply for your application you can also get all the necessary metrics for you application.
+Because you have such a fine control of resource allocation, Docker also gives you tools to get the necessary metrics for your application, which you can use monitor you application.

 Containers are very lightweight.
 You could run hundreds, even thousands of containers on a single host, thats how lightweight they are.